mike-eason/WPF_ToastNotifications/README.md

 2. Add the `.csproj` to your solution.
 3. Rebuild the project.

+Alternatively, you could build the project on it's own and add a reference to the output DLL in the `bin` folder from your solution.

 ## Code Examples

 To create a simple toast, use the following code: